 In a breathtaking about-turn that has left Southern citizens furious and bewildered, their leaders are now divided on whether or not their long-suffering people should want unity with their long-time oppressors in Khartoum.
 Why?
 Because those same politicians have been told they will be included in the new government if Sudan stays unified.
-Evidently twenty years of bloodshed are forgotten with the promise of a few Mercedes and international junkets.
+Evidently twenty years of are the North-South secession referendum in January will be a whitewash.
+But, by ignoring massive human rights abuses and fraud. the west is unwittingly signalling to the wily Khartoum regime, based in the mainly Arab north, that it can continue to wage war and ethnic cleansing by proxy, with escalating insecurity in the oil-rich south and Darfur.